Acekorneya/Ark-Survival-Ascended-Server/README.md

 ---
 #### Comments
-When you run is not needed for Ark Ascended
+Query Port is not needed for Ark Ascended

 #### Volumes
 When you run the docker compose up it should create this folders in the same folder as the docker-compose.yaml file unless changed by the user